Virohan Allied & Healthcare Programs

 The NEET 2026 countdown serves as a reminder for candidates about the time remaining for the exam.
 The countdown for NEET 2026 assists candidates to remain focused by providing real-time count of days.
 Students must keep a tab on days left for NEET and set a timeframe to maximize their performance for the entrance test.
 Read the full article on how many days left for NEET to get themselves updated with the NEET 2026 latest news, exam timeline and much more.

-The NEET UG 2026 is expected to be held on May 3, 2026.
-Based on the constant pattern of NEET exam being conducted on the first Sunday of May, there are approximately 110 days left for NEET 2026 exam.
+The NEET UG 2026 will be held on May 3, 2026.
+Based on the official exam date of NEET 2026, there are 83 days left for NEET 2026 exam.
 The NEET UG exam is conducted in pen and paper mode for 3 hours from 2 PM to 5 PM.
 The single largest entrance exam for medical and dental aspirants is held across 552 exam centres in India and 14 exam cities abroad.

 Exam name | NEET UG |